Unstructured-IO/unstructured/unstructured/ingest/README.md

 - [ ] Create a new module under [unstructured/ingest/connector/](unstructured/ingest/connector/) implementing the 3 abstract base classes, similar to [unstructured/ingest/connector/github.py](unstructured/ingest/connector/github.py).
   - [ ] The subclass of `BaseIngestDoc` overrides `process_file()` if extra processing logic is needed other than what is provided by [auto.partition()](unstructured/partition/auto.py).
+  - [ ] The subclass of `BaseConnectorConfig` implements a session handle to manage connections.
+Check [here](https://github.com/Unstructured-IO/unstructured/pull/1058/files#diff-dae96d30f58cffe1b348c036d006b48bdc7e2e47fbd7c8ec1c45d63face1542d) for a detailed example.
+  - [ ] The subclass of `BaseIngestDoc` implements relevant data source properties to include metadata.
+Check [this PR](https://github.com/Unstructured-IO/unstructured/pull/1283) for detailed examples.
+    - [ ] The field `record_locator` property should include all of the information required to be able to reach to the document in the source platform.
+  - [ ] Add the relevant decorators from `unstructured.ingest.error` on top of relevant methods to handle errors such as a source connection error, destination connection error, or a partition error.
+For examples, check [here](https://github.com/Unstructured-IO/unstructured/commit/92692ad8d7d5001601dd88fef869a29660f492cb).
 - [ ] Update [unstructured/ingest/cli](unstructured/ingest/cli) with support for the new connector.
 - [ ] Create a folder under [examples/ingest](examples/ingest) that includes at least one well documented script.
 - [ ] Add a script test_unstructured_ingest/test-ingest-\<the-new-data-source\>.sh.
 It's json output files should have a total of no more than 100K.